 El Monte Spay/Neuter Services

-The ASPCA currently offers free, high-quality spay/neuter for cats and dogs, including community cats, in the City of El Monte living within the zip codes 91731, 91732 and 91733.
+The ASPCA currently offers free, high-quality spay/neuter for cats and dogs, including community cats, in the City of El Monte living within the zip codes 91731, 91732 and 91733, by appointment only.
 ASPCA Mobile Spay/Neuter Clinics are staffed with professionally trained, fully licensed veterinarians and technicians.
 Our teams follow the practices established by the Association of Shelter Veterinarians.
 ASPCA Mobile Spay/Neuter Clinics are located in the City of El Monte.

 - Intake begins at 7:30 A.M. - prepare to wait approximately 1 hour to check in your pet.